nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 To use the F' deframing protocol, do the following:

-1. Instantiate the class `FPrimeDeframing` defined in this library.
+1. Instantiate the class `FprimeDeframing` defined in this library.

 1. Instantiate the `Svc::Deframer` component, passing the instance created in step 1 to its `setup` method.